Online ethics network etiquette includes best practices you follow to fit in on the internet for good digital citizenship with 4 netiquette tips.

 Reduce Plastic Checklist

 Ecofriendly is an application of online ethics.
-Hence, we need to reduce our consumption.
-Accordingly, digital existence uses more electricity resources than our past.
-A trade off similar to the Golden Rule.
+Specifically, we need to reduce our consumption.
+To demonstrate, digital existence uses more electricity than our past.
+A trade off is required similar to the Golden Rule.

 Here, an infographic checklist.
-Six things we can do to reduce plastic.
+Six things you can do to reduce plastic.
 Live more sustainably.
 Ethical since we are using more resources in online.

 “We don’t need a handful of people doing zero waste perfectly.
 We need millions of people doing it imperfectly.”
 Ann Marie Banneau